otacke/h5p-dictation/README.md

 if you want to modify the code and want to get a fresh build built in the background.

+For more information on how to use those distribution files in H5P, please have a look at https://youtu.be/xEgBJaRUBGg and the H5P developer guide at https://h5p.org/library-development.

 ## Ideas to think about ...
 - Do we need an option for different diff styles?
 - Automatic speed change?
 How to balance speed/pitch?